quentinglorieux/Bragg_omega/readme.md

-# Experiment Control System for the Temporal Bragg Experiment
+# Control System for the Temporal Bragg Experiment

 This repository contains a modular **experiment control system** for automating the temporal Bragg experiment with various devices, including the **Muquans laser, the Windfreak RF generator, the wavemeter, a signal generator (using a Red Pitaya), and a spectrum analyzer (Rigol SA)**.